LiamJGahan/Pinboard_Trading/ReadMe.txt

 -Used MySQL table queries from finance for pinboard database (transactions, users).
 (4/4/2025) -(finance) Login, logout, apology and login_required imported to project with some minor adjustments for postgres.
 (25/04/2025)
 -(finance) Register function imported into project and modified for postgres.
-(06/05/2025)
+(06/05/2025) -(finance) Buy and sell funtions were used as a base in which to create the trade function.
+(07/05/2025)

 https://cs50.harvard.edu/x/2025/psets/9/finance/
 LiamJGahan problem set